fedelibre/LilyDev/CONTRIBUTING.md

 # Contributing to LilyDev

-The images are built using [mkosi](https://github.com/systemd/mkosi/). mkosi required version is 3 or later.
+The images are built using [mkosi](https://github.com/systemd/mkosi/). mkosi required version is 5 or later.

 If your distro has an older version, you should install it from source.
 Dependencies are listed on mkosi README.
+Python 3.6 is needed for mkosi 5.

 Then download the repository and run the installation:

     git clone git@github.com:systemd/mkosi.git